core-wg/transport-indication/draft-ietf-core-transport-indication.md

 # Related work and applicability to related fields

+[^remove-relatedwork]

+[^remove-relatedwork]: This section is to be removed before submission to the IESG, with at least the MP-TCP section worked into corr-clar.

 ## On HTTP

 The mechanisms introduced here are similar to the Alt-Svc header of {{?RFC7838}}